 Venue: Via Skype

-to approve as a correct record the minutes of the Panel held on 16 July 2020;
+to approve as a true and correct record the minutes of the Joint Meeting held on 23 January 2020;

-The minutes of the meeting of the Overview and Scrutiny Panel held on 16 July 2020 were confirmed as a correct record and signed by the Chairman.
+The minutes of the Joint Meeting of the Overview and Scrutiny Panel and Development Management Committee held on 23 January 2020 were confirmed as a true and correct record.

 Declarations of Interest